SatinderSinghSall/Android-Mobile-App-Expense---Budget-Manager/README.md

-# Expense & Budget Manager
+# Expense & Budget Manager: Android Mobile App

 A clean and distraction-free Android app to **track expenses, manage budgets, and view financial insights**.
 Designed for **quick entry and clarity**, with optional authentication for secure data syncing in the future.